CIDFriendsCentral/CIDFriendsCentral.github.io/content/Laser Cutters/Upload.md

 *Seamless Pattern* will create a pattern along the line

-*Stiching Holes* will create holes along the line
+*Stitching Holes* will create holes along the line

 *Perforated Line* will cut a dashed line

-*Hold-in Tabs* will gibve the line small bits of material to keep it in place while cutting that are easy to remove afterwards.
+*Hold-in Tabs* will give the line small bits of material to keep it in place while cutting that are easy to remove afterwards.

-No matter what option you choose, there will be a list of customizations to edit your pattern below, with more availible after hitting the *Options* dropdown
+No matter what option you choose, there will be a list of customizations to edit your pattern below, with more available after hitting the *Options* dropdown

 #### Puzzle Maker